How do you measure the success of the website project?

 Key points of measuring the success of the website project

-- Traffic: The number of visitors to the website can be an indicator of its success.
+- Traffic growth: the number of visitors to the website can be an indicator of its success.
+For example, monthly unique users vs. pre-launch baseline (target +15 % MoM for first 6 months).
 This can be measured using tools such as Google Analytics, Bing Webmasters, and Plausible.

-- User engagement: Measuring user engagement can help determine how well the website is meeting the needs of its target audience.
+- Engagement quality: measuring user engagement can help determine how well the website is meeting the needs of its target audience.
 This can be done by tracking metrics such as time on site, bounce rate, and pages per session.
+Example goal: bounce rate ≤ 40 %, avg. session duration ≥ 2 min, pages/session ≥ 2.5.

-- Conversion rates: If the website has a specific goal, such as selling products or collecting leads, the conversion rate can be a key metric to measure success.
+- Conversion rate: If the website has a specific goal, such as selling products or collecting leads, the conversion rate can be a key metric to measure success.
+Example goal: macro-conversion (sale/lead) ≥ 2× baseline within 2 business quarters.

 - Search engine optimization (SEO) metrics: If the website is intended to rank well in search engines, metrics such as search engine rankings, organic traffic, and keyword performance can be used to measure success.